markandre13/workflow/README.md

     • release the algorithm (Act/Adjust)

-A tool to visualize the software development process and to give the team ownership of their process, is the Kanban board as described in Henrik Kniberg's seminal book <a href="https://www.crisp.se/file-uploads/Lean-from-the-trenches.pdf">Lean from the Trenches</a>.
+A tool to visualize the software development process and to give the team ownership of it's process, is the Kanban board as described in Henrik Kniberg's seminal book <a href="https://www.crisp.se/file-uploads/Lean-from-the-trenches.pdf">Lean from the Trenches</a>.